 What do I cover in “How to run a successful private practice: all you need to know.
 A workshop for psychologists, psychotherapists and counsellors”?

-I first ran this workshop in 2015 and I will run my twenty third in Manchester on 11th March.
-I have been consistently encouraged by the positive feedback I receive each time.
-It has been a pleasure to meet so many bright and enthusiastic therapists who are making the switch into private practice.
+I first ran this workshop in 2015 and I will run my twenty seventh on 21st June.
+All previous participants have rated the workshop as good or excellent.
+I’ve used the feedback over the years to help refine the workshop content.
 Last year I ran the workshop as a fully interactive webinar on zoom for the first time, and I continue to run these regularly on Saturdays.

 So, what does it take to run a successful private practice and what do I cover during the workshop?
 Well, it goes without saying that you need a successful marketing plan and the afternoon session is devoted entirely to this.
 But it needs more than that: you need to be good at self-management and crucially build reliable supportive working relationships with other colleagues to avoid what I think is one of the biggest challenges in private practice: avoiding isolation.